 Customs processing in Greece

 Greek customs processing can be slower than in northern EU countries, particularly during high-volume periods.
-Parcels above the €150 threshold may take additional time to clear.
+Higher-value parcels and anything outside IOSS may take additional time to clear.
 Use a fully tracked shipping service for all Greek shipments — this gives both you and your customer visibility of where the parcel is during the customs clearance stage, and it provides the proof of export you need for VAT zero-rating records.

 Before you ship to Greece

-Calculate the complete on-delivery charge at 24% VAT for your typical order values, both above and below the €150 threshold.
-Include a note in your listings for orders likely to exceed the threshold.
+Calculate the complete on-delivery charge at 24% VAT for your typical order values, with and without IOSS coverage.
+Include a note in your listings for any orders that won't be IOSS-covered.
 Confirm island delivery coverage and costs with your courier before accepting orders.
 Use ClearShip to get the full duty and VAT breakdown for any UK-to-Greece shipment in seconds.
 The hidden costs of shipping to EU customers are particularly worth understanding for Greece given the combination of a high VAT rate and complex island logistics.